iotbzh/DEPRECATED_high-level-viwi-service/README.md

 cmake ..
 make
 ```

+> !
+WARNING don't forget to initialize submodule needed to build the project.

 # launching
 natively under linux you can launch afb-daemon with the low-level and high-level bindings with a command like: